Many TTS employees are hired on term appointments for a maximum of four or eight years. However, term appointments need to be renewed every two years.

 Term renewals are not automatic.
 They require a lot of thought and deliberation – and a fair bit of bureacratic process, too.

-Directors will consider individual performance, organizational priorities, position needs, and other factors to determine their recommendation.
-They will also determine whether you are interested in renewing.
+Supervisors and Directors will consider the individual’s performance, organizational priorities, position needs, and other factors to determine their recommendation.
+They will also confirm that the employee would like to be renewed.
 Renewals require mutual consent between the individual and the organization to continue.

 - How long will the employee’s term be renewed for?
 (6 months, 1 year, or 2 years)

-- Justification (type of work employee does, how billable they are, are they currently on a project, and will they remain billable?
+- Type of work employee does, how billable they are, are they currently on a project, and will they remain billable?

 Employees should reach out to their supervisor for the status of these requests.